 Public - Company is currently publicly-traded.

 Private - Company is privately held.
-Examples include VC-backed companies such as Dropbox or family-owned companies such as Cargill.
+Examples include VC-backed companies such as Stripe or family-owned companies such as Cargill.

 Acquired - Company has been acquired by another Company.
 Whatsapp would be an example of an acquired company. (acquired by Facebook)